 What is Pulp?

-Pulp is a platform for managing repositories of content, such as software packages, and pushing that content out to large numbers of consumers.
-If you want to locally mirror all or part of a repository, host your own content in a new repository, manage content from multiple sources in one place, and push content you choose out to large numbers of clients in one simple operation, Pulp is for you!
+Pulp is a platform for managing repositories of content, such as software packages, and making it available to a large numbers of consumers.
+If you want to locally mirror all or part of a repository, host your own content in a new repository, and manage many types of content from multiple sources in one place, Pulp is for you!

 Pulp has a well-documented REST API and command line interface for management.